 - Read books you like to read aloud.
 Not all children’s books are great, or are for every parent.
-If you find a book you can’t stand reading, no need to force it (unless your child really loves it!).
+If you find a book you can’t stand reading, don’t force it (unless your child really loves the book!).
 You’ll feel more motivated reading books you enjoy than those you don’t.

 - Ask your child to read to you, too.
 Find an age-appropriate book and take turns reading with your child if he can.
 He’ll love reading along and will be more likely to pay attention.

 - Read yourself.
 It’s much harder to convince your child to read when he doesn’t see you doing it himself.
-And if you can, try to read physical books instead of on your phone or tablet, which he might not know is a book.
+And try to read physical books instead of on your phone or tablet, which he might not know is a book.

 - Admit your own shortcomings.
 None of us are perfect—we all make mistakes in this parenting journey.
-If you haven’t been diligent about implementing reading habits, come clean with your child.
-Explain you haven’t been enforcing a good habit, but you’ve learned and will now follow through.
+If you haven’t been diligent about implementing reading habits, come clean with your child, especially if he questions why he should read when you don’t.
+Explain you haven’t been developing the habit of reading, but you’ve learned and will now follow through.
 Your child may resist at first, but he’ll appreciate your honesty and understand the change.